irisnet/irishub/docs/cli-client/bank/account.md

  iriscli bank account faa19aamjx3xszzxgqhrh0yqd4hkurkea7f6d429yx
 ```

-After that, you will get the detail info for the special account
+After that, you will get the detail info for the account.

 ```
 {